DSC_0218-006.JPG

 Grýla and Leppalúði - the Parents of the Icelandic Yule Lads

-I have written a previous travel-blog on the mischievous Icelandic Yule Lads.
+I have written a previous travel blog on the mischievous Icelandic Yule Lads.
 Now I am going to tell you about their parents - the cannibal trolls Grýla and Leppalúði.
 You might have noticed them in Akureyri if you have travelled up north to the capital city of North Iceland.
 They used to be located in Reykjavík as well.
 You can see what Grýla and Leppalúði in Akureyri looked like in my photo below.
 Now, only Grýla is left.
-Top photo: with the parents of the Yule Lads in Reykjavík Grýla and Leppalúði in Akureyri Grýla is a very bad and grim ogre, and she eats badly behaved children.
+Top photo: with the parents of the Yule Lads in Reykjavík Grýla and Leppalúði in Akureyri Grýla is an evil, grim ogre who eats badly behaved children.
+She comes

 Árbæjarsafn Open Air Museum in Reykjavík - a Christmas Visit